artemnovichkov/figma-preview/README.md

-# FigmaPreview
+# Figma Preview

 <p align="center"/>
   <img src=".github/preview.png"/>
 </p>

-FigmaPreview is a Swift library designed to streamline the integration of Figma designs into your iOS applications.
+Figma Preview is a Swift library designed to streamline the integration of Figma designs into your Xcode Preview.
 It allows developers to preview UI components directly from Figma files, facilitating a smoother design-to-code transition and ensuring that your app's UI matches the design specifications with precision.

 ## Features

-- **Direct Preview:** Instantly preview Figma designs in your Swift projects.
+- **Direct Preview:** Instantly preview Figma designs in your Xcode Preview.
 - **Easy Integration:** Seamlessly integrates with Xcode, leveraging Swift Package Manager for straightforward installation.
 - **Design Sync:** Keep your application's UI in sync with the latest design changes in Figma.